brainstorm/datasheet2svd/README.md

 # Description

-This is the missing piece between IC manufacturers that just publish datasheets without SVDs and [svd2rust][svd2rust].

-It can also be seen as the ideal companion for reverse engineering tools such as Radare2 or Ghidra SVD loaders.

-# Quickstart

 WIP!
 WIP!
 WIP!

-But when finished this tool will generate a correct SVD definition ready to be loaded into either radare2, Ghidra and/or generate a HAL or PAC via svd2rust.

-TODO:
+This is the missing piece between IC manufacturers that just publish datasheets without SVDs and [svd2rust][svd2rust].
+It uses [tabula](https://tabula.technology/), an specialised OCR that recognises tables in PDFs.

+This can also be used as the ideal companion for reverse engineering tools such as [Radare2](https://github.com/radareorg/radare2-extras/tree/master/r2svd) or [Ghidra SVD loaders](https://github.com/leveldown-security/SVD-Loader-Ghidra).

+Also, rust-embeeded's SVD crates might want to check out how SerDe and XML work beautifully in this repo.

+Last but not least, it would be awesome to generate a PAC for the Renesas V850, but LLVM does not have such a backend and GCC-Rust is still WIP-ing at this point in time.

+But at least we have a SVD for it now, that's a start :)

+## TODO

 * [x]: Finish up the parsing and cleaning of the tabula peripherals IO CSV file.
 * [x]: Identify other parts of the datasheet where @'s can be useful for the SVD.
 * [x]: Pass minimal validation through cmsis-svd python parser/model.py.
 * [x]: Validate more thoroughly via XSD with https://github.com/lumeohq/xsd-parser-rs ?
-WONTFIX: Current state of the art on this is horrible in Rust :/
+WONTFIX: Current state of the art on this is a bit immature in Rust :/
 * [x]: Make sure it loads well on radare2...
 * [ ]: ...and Ghidra's SVD-Loader.
 * [ ]: Collapse all the peripherals repetition into a single one and several registers inside it.